 Realistic timings are essential before commencement of any project.
 A timeline should be drawn up which include key stages from briefing to delivery.
 Actions should include who has responsibility for what and by when.
 Where the requirement includes printed collateral, print lead times should also be incorporated.
 The same applies to any internal sign off procedures.

 Although this might sound like it’s a lot to think about, you will know much of it already.
-After all you know your business better than anyone else.
+After all, you know your business better than anyone else.
 But by sticking to these steps, briefing your graphic design agency will be far more effective!

 When it comes to designing or indeed re-designing your website, it’s easy to focus on the aesthetics.
-However there are a plethora of things to consider before forging ahead with your web design strategy – there’s domain, hosting and technology to take into account with functionality, user experience and mobile friendliness just as important.
+However there are a host of things to consider before forging ahead with your web design strategy – there’s the domain name, web hosting and technology to take into account with functionality, user experience and mobile friendliness just as important.

 If you believed everything you read on the internet, you’d think that mobile phones are taking over the world.